 The Exeter Energy from Waste Facility at Marsh Barton received its first consignment of waste in April 2014.
-It will treat up to 60,000 tonnes of residual, non-recyclable waste from households across Exeter, East Devon and Teignbridge.
+It treats up to 60,000 tonnes of residual, non-recyclable waste from households across Exeter, East Devon and the northern part of Teignbridge.
+Household waste from the remainder of Teignbridge, along with other parts of South Devon is managed at the Devonport Energy from Waste (EfW) facility in Plymouth.